MIT-Emerging-Talent/ET6-CDSP-group-06-repo/0_domain_study/Data_Privacy_Impact.md

 To maximize student engagement, online learning platforms must strike a balance between robust privacy measures and transparent communication of benefits.
-By leveraging insights from the privacy calculus framework and addressing the privacy paradox, we can foster an environment t of trust and enhance the overall educational experience.
+By leveraging insights from the privacy calculus framework and addressing the privacy paradox, we can foster an environment of trust and enhance the overall educational experience.

 ---